What are the benefits of ITAM software?

 The major difference, if you can even call it that, is that Asset Management is a broader concept than the CMDB.
 While the CMDB stores configuration records, Asset Management uses the CMDB to control assets: things that have financial value for an organization.
 It involves tracking information throughout the entire IT asset lifecycle, focusing on things like warranty, contracts, inventory and value.

-5 best practices for ITAM
+5 ITAM best practices

 Asset Management has been an essential part of TOPdesk for decades.
 Based on our years of experience, we’ve come up with IT Asset Management best practices that make implementing ITAM a breeze.
 Here are five of the most important ones: